In the pope’s homeland, more Argentines are seeking spiritual answers beyond the church

 “Religion doesn’t visibly hold an important place in Uruguayan society.”

+A few blocks away, the Rev. Bernardo Techera greeted the few parishioners who entered the cathedral for Mass.

+“In Uruguay, the priest doesn’t have any prestige,” Techera said.
+The upside, he said, is that those who are religious are deeply committed.
+“You truly live this religion.
+It’s a personal decision, not a social imposition.”

-Juan Castelli, a 22-year-old software engineer from Montevideo, recalled reading the Bible and praying at nighttime until age 15 when he stopped believing in God.
+Juan Castelli, a software engineer from Montevideo, recalled reading the Bible and praying until age 15 when he stopped believing in God.

-“I don’t know anyone who goes to church,” said Castelli, a former Catholic who identifies as atheist.
+“I don’t know anyone who goes to church,” said Castelli, a former Catholic.
 He acknowledged that some churches help those struggling with poverty and addiction.
 But religions, he said, can be harmful, especially when mixed with politics.

-A half hour's drive from Montevideo lives Uruguay's best-known atheist: former President Jose Mujica.
+Not far from Montevideo lives Uruguay's best-known atheist: former President Jose Mujica.
 Now, 88, Mujica gained respect globally and across the political spectrum for his simple ways.
-The former guerrilla leader, who was nominated for the Nobel Peace Prize, donated most of his salary to charity and declined to live in the presidential palace.
+The former guerrilla leader and Nobel Peace Prize nominee donated most of his salary to charity and declined to live in the presidential palace.

 Interviewed at his flower farm, he reflected on the global rise of the religiously unaffiliated.